mikus31/hummingbird-map/README.md

 **Focused Topic**

-I want to design a map that allows users to test their geographic knowledge of the United States because I want to find out how good/poor geographic literacy is among Americans in order to help the map user or audience understand better the importance of maintaining and/or strengthening our geographic curriculum in the United States.
+The idea is to design a map that allows users to test their geographic knowledge of the United States in an effort to find out how good/poor geographic literacy is among Americans in order to help the map user or audience understand better the importance of maintaining and/or strengthening our geographic curriculum in the United States.

 **Draft Description**